ballerina-platform/ballerina-lang/stdlib/math/src/main/ballerina/math/Module.md

    import ballerina/math;
    public function main(string... args) {

-      // Get the value of Pi from the ‘ballerina/math package’. io:println("Value of Pi : " + math:PI);
+      // Get the value of Pi from the ‘ballerina/math module’. io:println("Value of Pi : " + math:PI);
-      // Get the value of E from the ‘ballerina/math package’. io:println("Value of E  : " + math:E);
+      // Get the value of E from the ‘ballerina/math module’. io:println("Value of E  : " + math:E);

       // Get the absolute value of the given floating point number.